William Hookham Carpenter

-William Hookham Carpenter (1792–1866) was a British antiquary, and Keeper of Prints at the British Museum.
+William Hookham Carpenter (2 March 1792 – 1866) was a British antiquary, and Keeper of Prints at the British Museum.

 Biography

 Carpenter was born in Bruton Street, London on 2 March 1792.
 He was the son of James Carpenter, a bookseller in Old Bond Street.
-In 1817 Carpenter married Margaret Sarah Geddes who was a noted portrait-painter, as Margaret Sarah Carpenter.
-He tried painting and publishing but eventually found employment as the Keeper of Prints at the British Museum.
+In 1817, Carpenter married portraitist Margaret Sarah Geddes.
+He tried painting and publishing, although found employment as the Keeper of Prints at the British Museum.
 He purchased a number of notable drawings including some by Michelangelo and Raphael.

-Carpenter died at the British Museum in July 1866 and was buried with his wife Margaret (d.1872) and daughter, Henrietta (d.1895), on the western side of Highgate Cemetery.
+Carpenter died at the British Museum in July 1866, aged 74, and was buried with his wife Margaret (d.
+1872) and daughter, Henrietta (d.
+1895), on the western side of Highgate Cemetery.
 The grave (plot no. 14768) no longer has a headstone.

-William and Margaret's children included two noted painters, another William and Percy Carpenter who both travelled.
+William and Margaret's children included two noted painters, another William and Percy Carpenter who both travelled and painted in the Indian subcontinent.